rhymix/rhymix/README.md

 ### Development Direction

-Rhymix developers want an Internet ecosystem where developers and users respect each other's rights and responsibilities, a world where everyone can voice their voice without relying on a centralized SNS platform, a future where ordinary bloggers, students, the disabled and others as well as developers of startups can build a home in cyberspace and communicate with each other.
+Rhymix developers want an Internet ecosystem where developers and users respect each other's rights and responsibilities, a world where everyone can speak their voice without relying on a centralized SNS platform, a future where ordinary bloggers, students, the disabled and others as well as developers of startups can build a home in cyberspace and communicate with each other.

 Rather than indiscriminately accepting modern IT trends that are centered on developers and service providers,